kiefferdy/ccprog3-my-farm/README.txt

-To whoever uses the Farming Simulation:
+To whoever uses the Farming Simulator:

 All Icons (seeds, tools, etc.) were taken from Google